All Articles

 Hougang Avenue 1 Food Centre

-This is one of Hougang's anchor hawker centres and a go-to for residents.
-It is not fancy — expect the standard HDB void deck hawker setup — but the food quality is consistently strong.
+One of Hougang's anchor hawker centres.
+Not fancy — standard HDB void deck setup — but the food quality is consistently strong.

-What to try: The prawn noodle soup stall draws consistent queues, and the economic rice stall offers one of the better value-for-money options in the area.
-For dessert, look for traditional options like tau huay or cheng tng if the stalls are still operating.
+What to try: The prawn noodle soup stall draws reliable queues.
+The economic rice stall offers one of the better value options in the area.
+For dessert, look for traditional tong sui if the stalls are still operating — tau huay and cheng tng can be found if you time it right.

 Kovan Hougang Market and Food Centre

-Located near Kovan MRT, this is the most accessible hawker centre in the Hougang area.
-It serves both as a wet market in the mornings and a busy food centre throughout the day.
+Near Kovan MRT, making it the most accessible option.
+Doubles as a wet market in the mornings and a busy food centre throughout the day.

-What to try: Kovan has strong offerings in carrot cake (both black and white), Hokkien mee, and various noodle soups.
-The market section upstairs is also worth visiting for fresh produce if you cook at home.
+What to try: Strong offerings in carrot cake (both black and white), Hokkien mee, and various noodle soups.
+The market upstairs is also worth a visit for fresh produce if you cook.

 Ci Yuan Hawker Centre

-What to try: Western food stalls here tend to be better than average for a hawker centre.
-There are also decent Thai and Malay options.
+What to try: Western food stalls here punch above their weight for a hawker centre.
+Decent Thai and Malay options too.

 Beyond Hawker Centres